Smart Metering, Smarter Markets and Smart Grids

-Smart metering is one of the biggest challenges to face the energy industry since privatisation.
-As an organisation that manages wholesale electricity settlement, ELEXON has a key role to play in helping the industry meet that challenge.
+As an organisation that manages wholesale electricity settlement, Elexon has a key role to play in helping the industry meet that challenges and that settlement meets the benefits that smart metering brings.

 Ofgem has approved Modification Proposal P292 which will enable the changes to Supplier and Non-Half-Hourly Meter Operator Agent (NHHMOA) responsibilities for smart Meter Technical Details (MTD) proposed by the Department of Energy and Climate Change’s smart metering operating model.

-DECC has announced that the mandated rollout of smart meters will now commence in late 2015 and complete by end of 2020.
-Click here for more information.
+DECC announced that the mandated rollout of smart meters will now commence in late 2015 and complete by end of 2020.

-Ofgem has set out the next steps in progressing its Settlement Reform work in an open letter.
+Ofgem has set out the next steps in progressing its Settlement Reform open letter.

-ELEXON has responded to the DECC consultation relating to the first version of the Smart Energy Code.
-Our response is here.
+Elexon responded to the DECC consultation relating to the first version of the Smart Energy Code.

-ELEXON has submitted the BSC Panel’s report to Ofgem setting out how it would undertake a Settlement Reform project, if asked to do so by Ofgem, as part of Ofgem’s Smarter Markets work.
-Click here to read the report.
+Elexon has submitted the BSC Panel’s report to Ofgem setting out how it would undertake a Settlement Reform project, if asked to do so by Ofgem, as part of Ofgem’s Smarter Markets work.

 Delivering Settlement Reform – A consultation on the review project & invitation to seminar